solita/solita.github.com/_posts/2018-05-07-A-Machine-Learning-Example-For-Business.md

 ## Summary
 A predictive machine learning model offers a way to see the future with the expectation that the environment remains somewhat unchanged.
 The business decisions don't need to be based on hunches and prediction methods can be evaluated systematically.

-Thoughtfully chosen machine learning algorithm is able to make optimal choices in routine tasks with much greater accuracy than humans.
+Thoughtfully chosen machine learning model is able to make optimal choices in routine tasks with much greater accuracy than humans.
 Machine learning makes it also possible to estimate the monetary impacts of decisions even before the actions has been taken.

 Machine learning won't replace traditional reporting nor it is in conflict with it.
 It is still valuable to know key performance indicators from past month or year.

-Even though there are endless ways to do machine learning, predicting a single variable is pretty safe place to start.
+Even though there are endless ways to do machine learning, predicting a single variable is a pretty safe place to start.

 ## Data
 ```csv